The lesson stuck and I learned to wait until it was time.

 Strive to even out the differences to promote camaraderie among your child and his friends.
 This makes it easier to avoid feelings of entitlement in your child.

-Are You Feeling Entitled?
+Are You Feeling Entitled as a Parent?

 They say that the apple doesn’t fall far from the tree.
 Children are often young versions of their parents.
 It can be difficult to do, but take a reality check in your own life.
 Do you harbor feelings of entitlement?
 Are you living your life in a way that speaks of giving and humility, or of taking and selfishness?